Mortgage Calculator

 The borrowing power estimate is calculated based on your annual income and monthly expenses, giving you a realistic guide to how much an Australian lender may approve.
 As a general rule, lenders assess that your mortgage repayments should not exceed 30% of your gross income.

 Use the repayment visualisation charts to see how your loan balance reduces over time and how much of each year's repayments go toward interest versus principal.
-The comparison table above shows current rates from Australia's leading lenders.

 Understanding your mortgage repayments